 The Special Exception process (similar to Single-Patient INDs through the FDA) is the most broadly applicable procedure for obtaining non-protocol access to experimental agents.
 Through the Special Exception process, CTEP/NCI makes experimental agents available when there is objective clinical evidence that the agent is active against the cancer for which the request is being made.
 Considerable evidence must attest to the activity of the agent for the requested indication, and reports of low response rates, or responses of brief duration, or anecdotal reports of an occasional response are not sufficient to justify approval.
 The Special Exception process may also be used to provide an experimental agent to someone who has previously received the agent in a clinical trial and has shown benefit from the agent, but who no longer is able to receive the agent through the clinical trial.

 The other mechanism by which CTEP/NCI provides access to experimental agents is through Treatment Referral Center (TRC) Protocols.
-TRC Protocols are prepared for certain high priority diseases when NCI identifies a patient population for which it is felt an investigational agent should be made available.
+TRC Protocols are prepared by the NCI for certain high priority diseases when a patient population is identified for which it is felt an investigational agent should be made available.
 CTEP/NCI provides a TRC Protocol to Cancer Centers, which can then choose to use the TRC Protocol as a treatment option.
 The first TRC Protocol was developed by CTEP/NCI in 1991 to make paclitaxel available to patients with platinum refractory ovarian cancer who were not eligible for other clinical trials and who met criteria established to ensure patient safety.
-Further information about TRC Protocols is available in the CTEP Investigators' Handbook (Section 19)
+Further information about TRC Protocols is available in the CTEP Investigators’ Handbook (Section 19)